Though his exact Net Worth is unknown, Benjamin Graham — Warren Buffett's mentor — was definitely a rich man; as described by Buffett himself.

 In the video below, Buffett explains how Graham was routinely in the habit of buying expensive gifts for those around him; and how he bought Buffett a camera and a projector when Buffett's son — who incidentally was named after Graham — was born, and Buffett himself was still a young employee.

-Warren Buffett explains how Graham was not driven by money and was instead focused on refining methods that ordinary investors could apply to achieve results similar to his own (Grahams's).
+But Buffett also explains how Graham was not driven by money, and was instead focused on refining methods that ordinary investors could apply to achieve results similar to his (Grahams's) own.